 A plan that primarily benefits key employees is called a top heavy plan.
 For this purpose, key employees are defined as certain owners of an employer and officers with a specified level of compensation.
 A plan is generally a top heavy plan when more than 60% of all account balances under the plan are attributable to key employees.
-(The Plan Administrator will determine each year whether the plan is a top heavy plan.)
+The Plan Administrator will determine each year whether the plan is a top heavy plan.

-If the Plan becomes top heavy in any Plan Year, non-key employees who are eligible to receive a top heavy contribution under the Plan will receive a minimum contribution equal to the lesser of the highest key employee contribution rate or 3% of Plan Compensation.
-For this purpose, any employer contributions and matching contributions may be taken into account in determining whether the top heavy rules are satisfied.
+If the Plan becomes top heavy in any Plan Year, non-key employees who are eligible to receive a top heavy contribution under the Plan generally will receive a minimum contribution equal to the lesser of 3% of Plan Compensation or the highest percentage provided to any key employee (as defined in the Plan).
+This minimum contribution may be different if the Employer maintains another qualified plan.
+For this purpose, any Employer Contributions and Matching Contributions may be taken into account in determining whether the top heavy rules are satisfied.
 In applying the top heavy rules, any eligible non-key employee who is employed at the end of the year is entitled to the top heavy minimum, regardless how many hours the employee works during the year.
 The Plan Administrator will advise you if the Plan ever becomes top heavy.